-The SoIC cgi server allows the running of arbitrary programs (eg. perl, python, scheme, bash, etc).
-In order to use the SoIC cgi server you must have an account on the SoIC Unified Linux systems.
-Furthermore, you must have an account in the Sharks domain since having a Burrow account is not sufficient.
-By default, all SoIC faculty and graduate students will be automatically given an account on these systems.
-Furthermore, many other staff and students will also be given accounts as needed for various projects and classes.
+The Ludy cgi server allows the running of arbitrary programs (eg. perl, python, scheme, bash, etc).
+In order to use the cgi server you must have an account on any of the Luddy Unified Linux systems.
+By default, all Luddy faculty and graduate students will be automatically given an account on these systems.
+Furthermore, many undergraduate student and non-Luddy students taking Luddy classes will also be given accounts as needed for various projects and classes.
 You can check the status of your account per the KB article How do I get detailed information about my Linux accounts?.
-If you are SoIC faculty, staff, or student and don't have an account, you can submit a service request.
+If you are Luddy faculty, staff, or student and don't have an account, you can submit a service request.

-The SoIC server cgi.soic.indiana.edu is used for cgi program support.
+The Luddy server cgi.sice.indiana.edu is used for cgi program support.
 This server runs an apache server with suEXEC Support.
 What this means is that your cgi programs will run under your account and not as the normal apache user.
 As a result, your scripts will have the full permissions (and limitations) of your account.

 In order to set up your account for cgi use, you have 2 options:

 Using make-cgi - Anyone with an account on the Luddy systems can log in (via ssh) and run the make-cgi script.
 In most cases, you will need to answer 'yes' to all the questions this script asks in order for everything to work properly.
 This script will set up a directory /u/username/cgi-pub and you will need to place your cgi (or php) programs in that directory.
 Once that is done, you can access them via the web using a URL like the following: